top of page

 01:00 pm - Try Some Of The Best Seafood In Lisbon At O Ramiro

 Purists will argue Ramiro is now too famous or that you can't have proper seafood in Lisbon - nonsense.
 Ramiro is a seafood Portuguese restaurant ('Marisqueira' in Portuguese).
 These institutions also exist in one form or another in other countries, but just to be clear - you'll mainly eat seafood and drink either beer or white wine (maybe some Vinho Verde, which is spPortuguesarkling wine).
-One thing to bear in mind is that although seafood in Portugal is common it's still somehow pricy (at least for Portuguese wallets).
+One thing to bear in mind is that although seafood in Portugal is common, it's still somehow pricy (at least for Portuguese wallets).
 Ramiro became world-famous after Anthony Bourdain ('god rest his soul') decided to pay it a visit.
-Booking in advance is highly advisable and so is ordering some gooseneck barnacle or 'percebes' in Portuguese (pictured above).
-Percebes also exist in other parts of the world such as Spain, Ecuador, etc. but at least in Portugal they are of excellent quality and you won't have to rob a bank to have some.
+Booking in advance is highly advisable, and so is ordering some gooseneck barnacles or 'percebes' in Portuguese (pictured above).
+Percebes also exist in other parts of the world, such as Spain, Ecuador, etc., but at least in Portugal, they are of excellent quality, and you won't have to rob a bank to have some.

 02:30 pm - Go To The Beach At Praia de Carcavelos

-Carcavelos is the closest beach to Lisbon, you can easily get there by taxi/Uber or by public transport.
-With the São Julião da Barra Fort dominating at one end, Carcavelos Beach is the largest expanse of sand on the Estoril coast and regularly hosts beach volleyball, football and surf competitions.
-This beach is home to many great surf schools and surf camps, here you can book lessons and hire surf equipment.
-Not far from the beach you'll also find plenty of amenities such as restaurants cocktail bars and shops so come prepared to spend your afternoon here.
+Carcavelos is the nearest beach to Lisbon, easily accessible by taxi/Uber or public transport.
+Dominated by the São Julião da Barra Fort at one end, Carcavelos Beach is the largest sandy area on the Estoril coast, frequently hosting beach volleyball, football, and surf competitions.
+This beach features numerous excellent surf schools and camps where you can book lessons and rent surf equipment.
+Close to the beach, you'll find a variety of amenities, including restaurants, cocktail bars, and shops, so plan to spend your afternoon here.

 09:00 pm - Go For Drinks And Food In Cais Do Sodre (Pink Street)